• FB

 2. Divide into 4-8 pieces and shape. *See below on how to shape!

 3. Once shaped, transfer to a parchment-lined tray and cover with lightly sprayed plastic wrap.
 Allow to rise again until almost doubled. ~30-45 minutes.
-Do NOT overproof them otherwise they will fall flat
+Do NOT overproof them otherwise they will fall flat.

 Chef’s Tips on shaping hoagie rolls

-Shaping does take practice but that’s the fun of baking, right?!
+Shaping does take practice, but that’s the fun of baking, right?!

 The Best Soft & Chewy Hoagie Bread Roll

-6. To help round out the ends, cup each hand at the end of the roll and move them in opposite directions with a back and forth motion to roll the ends and then tuck underneath the roll.
+6. To help round out the ends, cup each hand at the end of the roll and move them in opposite directions with a back-and-forth motion to roll the ends and then tuck them underneath the roll.
+At this point, they are ready for the next rise.

 Adding Slashes/Slits